benhylau/wrbt/README.md

 ## Auto-peering Mobile Nodes & Ad-hoc Networks

 The standard way for a cjdns node to handle a peering request should be to *ask* the operator whether to offer peering by responding with a set of credentials.
 However, in an ad-hoc network made up of mobile nodes, constantly moving in- and out-of-range, asking all the time may be impractical.
 Instead, the operator may elect to enable *auto-peering*.
 This does not mean a shared password or accepting passwordless unauthenticated connections.
-It only means the node will automatically and silently respond to peering requests with newly created credentials.
+It only means the node will automatically and silently respond to peering requests with a newly created credential.
 This way, mobile nodes can acquire new peers as they move around, and the unique passwords allow each node to shut down a particular misbehaving peer.

 ## Unauthenticated Connections

 >**Password** is optional.

 While most peering credentials should contain a password, some protocols can support unauthenticated connections.
 This would be common when connecting over the Ethernet interface.
-In this case, Alice specifies `interface=eth` in her peering request, then Bob sends credentials without `password`.
+In this case, Alice specifies `interface=eth` in her peering request, then Bob sends a message where `credential` does not contain a `password`.

 ## Query Parameters